rqlite/rqlite.io/content/en/docs/API/non-deterministic/_index.md

 `INSERT INTO datetime_text (d1) VALUES(datetime('now'))`

-This is non-deterministic because `now` is evaluated at the the moment of SQLite execution, and its value will change with each run.
+This is non-deterministic because `now` is evaluated at the moment of SQLite execution, and its value will change with each run.
 To ensure determinism, rqlite rewrites any statement containing [SQLite date and time functions](https://www.sqlite.org/lang_datefunc.html) before it is added to the Raft log.
 Specifically, it replaces occurrences of `now` with the current time at the moment the node receives the request containing the statement.
 This guarantees that the version stored in the Raft log remains constant.
->Like RANDOM, only write requests, and queries with _Strong_ read consistency, are rewritten.
+>Like `RANDOM()`, only write requests, and queries with _Strong_ read consistency, are rewritten.

 #### Examples
 ```bash